Our Team

 + Read her bio here

-Previously, Janessa taught political science at her undergraduate alma mater, Principia College, and was a consultant to the State Department.
-She has a Master’s degree in International Policy Studies from Stanford University and a bachelor’s in International Relations from Principia College.
-Janessa lives in Redding, CA with her husband and three young children.
-She enjoys spending time in nature, running, and yoga.
+She previously taught political science at Principia College and worked as a consultant to the U.S. State Department.
+She holds a Master’s degree in International Policy Studies from Stanford University and a bachelor’s in International Relations from Principia College.

 craig hunter